Frequently asked questions (FAQs):

 What are the requirements for applying to the LSM?

-We welcome applications from students with a Master of Science Degree or equivalent and in special cases with a Bachelor with honours (4-year degree).
+We welcome applications from students with a Master of Science Degree or equivalent and in special cases with a Bachelor with honours (4-year degree/with 240 ECTS points).
 Please note that you need to have completed your degree by the time you start the LSM programme, but not at the time of application.
 The programme is taught entirely in English, therefore candidates are also expected to be proficient in the language.
-For candidates applying to the Graduate Scholarship School Programme (DAAD) joint LSM projects, requirements are different (please view the link for more details).

 How can I apply?

-Applications for the LSM graduate programme have to be submitted online through the LSM [Online Application Tool] soon to reopen!
+Applications for the LSM graduate programme have to be submitted online through the LSM [Online Application Tool] which will open on October 14th!
 Applications submitted by mail, email or outside of the application window will not be considered.

 When can I apply?

-The application window will open throughout the year, expected mid-June 2018.
-Please note, the LSM can only accept applications submitted through the LSM [Online Application Tool]-currently being updated!
-Applications submitted by mail, email or outside of this application tool will not be considered.
+The application window will open on the 14th October 2019.
+Please note, the LSM can only accept applications submitted through the LSM [Online Application Tool] Applications submitted by mail, email or outside of this application tool will not be considered.

 Are there any tuition fees associated with the participation in the LSM doctoral programme?